uvsmtid/common-salt-states/docs/configs/common/this_system_keys/profile/readme.md

-Key `profile` selects name of profile pillar file to be loaded for [selected project][1] to provide system deployment configuration.
+Key `profile` identifies specific profile for environment within [selected project][1] which is to be be used for deployment on current system.

 [1]: docs/configs/common/this_system_keys/project/readme.md